felixamaladhas/Credit-Card-Fraud-Detection/README.md

 # Data Source

-The data set includes credit card transactions made by European cardholders over a period of two days in September 2013.
-Out of a total of 2,84,807 transactions, 492 were fraudulent.
-This data set is highly unbalanced, with the positive class (frauds) accounting for 0.172% of the total transactions.
-The data set has also been modified with Principal Component Analysis (PCA) to maintain confidentiality.
-Apart from ‘time’ and ‘amount’, all the other features (V1, V2, V3, up to V28) are the principal components obtained using PCA.
-The feature 'time' contains the seconds elapsed between the first transaction in the data set and the subsequent transactions.
-The feature 'amount' is the transaction amount.
-The feature 'class' represents class labelling, and it takes the value 1 in cases of fraud and 0 in others.
+The dataset contains credit card transactions made by European cardholders over two days in September 2013.
+It includes 284,807 transactions, of which only 492 are fraudulent—making the data highly imbalanced, with frauds representing just 0.172% of all transactions.

+To ensure confidentiality, the dataset has been transformed using Principal Component Analysis (PCA), except for the features 'Time' and 'Amount'.

+  * 'Time' indicates the seconds elapsed since the first transaction.
+  * 'Amount' is the transaction amount.
+  * 'Class' is the target variable, where 1 denotes fraud and 0 denotes a legitimate transaction.
+  *  Features V1 to V28 are the principal components derived from PCA.

 Dataset Link: https://www.kaggle.com/mlg-ulb/creditcardfraud